Don Omar: Personal life

 In 2003, Omar had his first son, Nicolás Valle Gómez.
 Omar married forecaster/journalist Jackie Guerrido on April 19, 2008.
 In March 2011, it was revealed they had divorced.

+Omar made homophobic jokes about Ozuna on social media in January 2019, a move which was criticized by many, including Bad Bunny.

+On June 17, 2024, Omar posted on his Instagram a picture of his arm with an Orlando Health wristband on, stating in the caption that he has cancer.
+He ended off the caption with the words "See you soon," then the hashtag "#fuckcancer."

+Just a day after the post regarding his cancer diagnosis, Omar announced he was cancer free.
+"Today I woke up cancer free and grateful," said Omar.

 Legal issues

 On September 18, 2007, Omar was briefly detained in Santa Cruz de la Sierra, Bolivia due to a legal dispute.
 A Bolivian concert promoter sued him and some of his management after he canceled a concert scheduled for earlier that year in La Paz as part of the international tour Up Close.
 The organization claimed that he had defrauded US$70,000 due to the cancellation.
 Omar responded that he canceled the concert because the company did not provide air tickets in time.
 After the case was presented before a local judge, both parties reached an agreement.
 Omar was allowed to leave the country in order to comply with a previously scheduled appearance in Buenos Aires on Argentine television and returned the next day to hold his concert in Santa Cruz's Tahuichi Aguilera football stadium.